Skip to main content

 Stop the observer

-The stop method removes all the event listeners and releases all the resources.
-The device observer instance is no longer usable after calling stop.
+The close method removes all the event listeners and releases all the resources.
+The device observer instance is no longer usable after calling close.